 Problem

-Microsoft has developed a feature called Full Text Search in SQL Server to fulfill a requirement of fetching character-based data from tables with optimal performance.
-If you want to learn more about Full Text Search and its basic concepts, then I would recommend you to read my previous tutorial.
-In this article I will show how to add Full Text Search to an existing SQL Server instance to use for full text queries.
+Microsoft has developed a feature called Full Text Search in SQL Server to optimize text searches.
+To learn more about Full Text Search basics, read my previous tutorial.
+In this article, I will show how to add Full Text Search to an existing SQL Server instance.

 Solution

-Full Text Search is not installed by default during SQL Server installation, you need to select it separately as additional feature during installation.
-If you are going to install a new SQL Server instance, then you don’t need to do much except click the checkbox near "Full-Text and Semantic Extractions for Search" option on the feature selection window in the SQL Server setup.
-This feature will be installed along with other components on your server.
-But if you have installed SQL Server without selecting the Full Text Search feature then you need to run the setup again to add this component to the existing SQL Server instance.
+SQL Server installations do not install Full Text Search by default.
+You need to select it separately as an additional feature.
+For a new SQL Server instance, click the checkbox “Full-Text and Semantic Extractions for Search” on the feature selection window.
+This feature is installed with other server components.
+If you installed SQL Server without Full Text Search, you need to run setup again to add this component.
 Although this is additional feature, you cannot use it without using the SQL Server database engine.

 The output value “IsFullTextInstalled” will return: